Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lidocaine

 - Can I apply human lidocaine ointment to my pet for minor injuries?

-No, the use of human lidocaine preparations on pets without veterinary instruction is not recommended.
+No, using human lidocaine products on pets without veterinary instructions is not recommended.
 The concentration is often unsuitable for animals, and there is a risk of overdose from ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. during licking.
-Always consult a veterinarian for appropriate treatment options.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. through licking.
+Always consult a veterinarian about suitable treatment options.

 - Which animals are particularly sensitive to lidocaine?

 Cats are particularly sensitive to lidocaine due to their limited metabolism.
-Small dog breeds, young animals, and animals with liver or kidney diseases also have an increased risk of poisoning.
+Small dog breeds, young animals, and animals with liver or kidney disease also have an increased risk of poisoning.

 - How is lidocaine poisoning treated?